ACLU workers are forming a union, the latest in a wave of nonprofit staffs to organize

 But those types of decisions are not fueling the union effort at all, according to Ortiz, Ganesan and Lindsey Kaley, an ACLU staff attorney.

-The ACLU unionized staffers would be affiliated with the Nonprofit Professional Employees Union (NPEU), which has been growing its ranks among nonprofits and thinktanks.
+The ACLU unionized staff members would be affiliated with the Nonprofit Professional Employees Union (NPEU), which has been growing its ranks among nonprofit organizations and think tanks.
 Despite the progressive bona fides of many of these organizations, union campaigns have not always been welcomed in their offices.

 Last year, at the ACLU’s affiliate in Kansas, management declined to voluntarily recognize the union formed by eight employees and hired a law firm known for fighting union efforts that argued that the staff had no right to organize, according to the Kansas City Star.
-The contentious union drive resulted in at least one complaint the union filed with the National Labor Relations Board.
+The contentious drive resulted in the union filing at least one complaint with the National Labor Relations Board.

-Kayla Blado, the president of the NPEU said she hoped that the union would be voluntarily recognized by the ACLU.
+Kayla Blado, the president of the NPEU, said she hopes the ACLU will voluntarily recognize the union.

-Workers said that the organization’s management was generally aware of the union effort, but there had been little in the way of formal communication about it besides an email over the summer from Anthony Romero, the executive director of the American Civil Liberties Union, that noted it.
+Workers said that the organization’s management was generally aware of the union effort, but that there had been little formal communication about it besides an email over the summer from Anthony Romero, the executive director of the ACLU, that noted it.

-The organization generally espouses workers rights and even includes a section on its website that outlines collective bargaining rights.
+The organization generally espouses workers’ rights and even includes a section on its website that outlines collective bargaining rights.

 “The ACLU has championed the right of workers to organize unions since its inception more than 90 years ago,” it says.
 “The ACLU continues to support the rights of employees, both public and private, to organize unions and bargain collectively."